gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 can also configure Regions to overflow data to disk when Region entries are evicted.
 In both cases, a `DiskStore` is required to persist and/or overflow the data.
-When an explicit `DiskStore` has not been configured for a Region with persistence or overflow, [vmware-gemfire-short-name] uses the `DEFAULT` `DiskStore`.
+When an explicit `DiskStore` has not been configured for a Region with persistence or overflow, GemFire uses the `DEFAULT` `DiskStore`.

 We recommend defining Region-specific `DiskStores` when persisting or overflowing data to disk.

-[spring-data-gemfire-name] provides annotation support for defining and creating application Region `DiskStores` by annotating the application class with the `@EnableDiskStore` and `@EnableDiskStores` annotations.
+Spring Data for VMware GemFire provides annotation support for defining and creating application Region `DiskStores` by annotating the application class with the `@EnableDiskStore` and `@EnableDiskStores` annotations.